 6.01 In its Country Profile for China, dated 27 January 2009, the FCO noted, "China has all the structures a modern democratic state would expect to have, with in theory a separation of powers between the different functions of state similar to most western democracies.
 But all structures are subordinate to the leadership of the CCP [Chinese Communist Party]."
-[31a] In a report published in July 2008, Freedom House stated:
+[31a] In its report, Freedom in the World 2009, published in July 2009, Freedom House stated: